 All questions are subject to a relevance determination by the Hearing Decision-Maker.
-The Advisor, who will remain seated during questioning, will pose the proposed question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Hearing Decision-Maker upon request or agreed to by the Parties and the Hearing Decision-Maker), the proceeding will pause to allow the Hearing Decision-Maker to consider it, and the Hearing Decision-Maker will determine whether the question will be permitted, disallowed, or rephrased.
+The Advisor, who will remain seated during questioning, will pose the proposed question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Hearing Decision-Maker upon request or agreed to by the Parties and the Hearing Decision-Maker), the proceeding will pause to allow the Hearing Decision-Maker will determine whether the question will be permitted, disallowed, or rephrased.